 UIMA provides an efficient implementation of the CAS with multiple programming interfaces.
 Through these interfaces, the annotator developer interacts with the document and reads and writes analysis results.
 The CAS interfaces provide a suite of access methods that allow the developer to obtain indexed iterators to the different objects in the CAS.
-See Chapter 4, CAS Reference in UIMA References.
+See CAS Reference.
 While many objects may exist in a CAS, the annotator developer can obtain a specialized iterator to all Person objects associated with a particular view, for example.

 For Java annotator developers, UIMA provides the JCas.
 This interface provides the Java developer with a natural interface to CAS objects.
 Each type declared in the type system appears as a Java Class; the UIMA framework renders the Person type as a Person class in Java.
 As the analysis algorithm detects mentions of persons in the documents, it can create Person objects in the CAS.
-For more details on how to interact with the CAS using this interface, refer to Chapter 5, JCas Reference in UIMA References.
+For more details on how to interact with the CAS using this interface, refer to the JCas Reference.

 The component developer, in addition to interacting with the CAS, can access external resources through the framework's resource manager interface called the UIMA Context.
-This interface, among other things, can ensure that different annotators working together in an aggregate flow may share the same instance of an external file, for example.
-For details on using the UIMA Context see Chapter 1, Annotator and Analysis Engine Developer's Guide in UIMA Tutorial and Developers' Guides.
+This interface, among other things, can ensure that different annotators working together in an aggregate flow may share the same instance of an external file or remote resource accessed via its URL, for example.
+For details on using the UIMA Context see Annotator and Analysis Engine Developer's Guide.